 Reconciliation of GAAP Revenue and Earnings to Non-GAAP Revenue and Earnings Measures – 3 Months

-The company will host a conference call on Monday, April 27, 2015 at 10:00 a.m.
+The company will host a conference call on Tuesday, April 26, 2016 at 9:00 a.m.
 ET.
-The dial-in number is 888-324-9357 (domestic) or 773-756-0169 (international).
+The dial-in number is 800-988-9663 (domestic) or 517-308-9192 (international).
 The passcode is TENNECO.
 The call and accompanying slides will be available on the financial section of the Tenneco web site at www.tenneco.com.
-A recording of the call will be available one hour following completion of the call on April 27, 2015 through May 27, 2015.
-To access this recording, dial 888-568-0807 (domestic) or 402-998-0235 (international).
-The purpose of the call is to discuss the company’s operations for the quarter, as well as other matters that may impact the company’s outlook.
+A recording of the call will be available one hour following completion of the call on April 26, 2016 through May 26, 2016.
+To access this recording, dial 866-481-4961 (domestic) or 203-369-1557 (international).
+The purpose of the call is to discuss the company’s operations for the first fiscal quarter of 2016, as well as provide updated information regarding matters impacting the company’s outlook.
 A copy of the press release is available on the financial and news sections of the Tenneco web site.

-Revenue estimates in this release are based on OE manufacturers’ programs that have been formally awarded to the company; programs where Tenneco is highly confident that it will be awarded business based on informal customer indications consistent with past practices; Tenneco’s status as supplier for the existing program and its relationship with the customer; and the actual original equipment revenues achieved by the company for each of the last several years compared to the amount of those revenues that the company estimated it would generate at the beginning of each year.
+Revenue estimates in this release are based on OE manufacturers’ programs that have been formally awarded to the company; programs where Tenneco is highly confident that it will be awarded business based on informal customer indications consistent with past practices; and Tenneco’s status as supplier for the existing program and its relationship with the customer.
 These revenue estimates are also based on anticipated vehicle production levels and pricing, including precious metals pricing and the impact of material cost changes.
-For certain additional assumptions upon which these estimates are based, see the slides accompanying the April 27, 2015 webcast, which will be available on the financial section of the Tenneco website at www.tenneco.com.
+For certain additional assumptions upon which these estimates are based, see the slides accompanying the April 26, 2016 webcast, which will be available on the financial section of the Tenneco website at www.tenneco.com.

 This press release contains forward-looking statements.
 Words such as “may,” “expects,” “anticipate,” ”projects,” “will,” “outlook” and similar expressions identify forward-looking statements.
 These forward-looking statements are based on the current expectations of the company (including its subsidiaries).
 Because these forward-looking statements involve risks and uncertainties, the company's plans, actions and actual results could differ materially.
 Among the factors that could cause these plans, actions and results to differ materially from current expectations are: